-It is in the nature of support systems, as with market systems, that the more adventurous will find more effective ways of farming and cultivating them than the less adventurous.
-Sectoral support will remain and be encouraged, albeit more indirectly, despite all good intentions, and will continue to reward the few at the expense of the many.
+Nevertheless, strategic dependency is likely to co-evolve with programme dependency to generate a new hegemony of interest in preserving rurality and a common belief in the competence and capacity of existing government to deliver these through more or less conventional support policies.
+It is in the nature of support systems, as with market systems, that the more adventurous find more effective ways of exploiting them than the less adventurous.
+Preservation of historic entitlements for these farmers is worth some effort and pressure.
+These pressures fit well with the political and bureaucratic networks and mechanisms, and tend to be mutually re-inforcing.
+Sectoral support tends to be encouraged, albeit more indirectly, despite all good intentions.
 The circle of support does not naturally become more virtuous.
-The answer does not lie in designing ever more rigorous and targeted support systems, even though such targeting and rational design is clearly necessary somehow to solve public good and externality problems.
-The answer lies in breaking the support and programme dependencies generated and encouraged by the evolutionary history of the farm support policy systems.
+The solution does not lie only in designing ever more rigorous and targeted support systems, even though such targeting and rational design is clearly necessary to solve public good and externality problems.
+Genuine reform must involve breaking the support and programme dependencies generated by the evolutionary history of the farm support policy systems.
 For this, it is necessary to reconsider the nature of these dependencies.

-3. Some Basic Analysis: the nature of support dependency
+3. Simple Analysis of support

-Josling, 1969, was amongst the first to bring the importance of policy transfers (as opposed to deadweight efficiency costs) to our attention.
-The implications of the simple partial geometric analysis of farm policy have now become so familiar that we tend to treat such analysis with contempt.
-However, the analysis is worth re-visiting.
+Josling, 1969, 1974, was amongst the first to highlight the importance of policy transfers as opposed to deadweight efficiency costs (see, also, Gardner, 1983).
+The simple partial geometric analysis of farm policy has now become so familiar that its implications tend to be forgotten.
+The analysis is worth revisiting.